utwente-fmt/FMCAD-2023/README.md

 # FMCAD 2023

-Case studies and tools to support the submission of our paper "Deductive Verification of Embedded Systems using a Formal Encoding of SystemC" to FMCAD 2023.
+Case studies and tools to support the submission of our paper "Deductive Verification of Parameterized Embedded Systems modeled in SystemC" to FMCAD 2023.

 ## Case studies